NoroffFEU/agency.noroff.dev/documentation/Team-roles-guidelines.md

 4. **Code Review and Refactoring:**
    - Participate in code reviews to ensure code quality and adherence to coding standards.
    - Proactively identify opportunities for code refactoring to improve maintainability.
-   - Developers are required to verify that their issues have been merged and closed.
+   - Developers are required to verify that their PRs have been merged and issues closed.
 Do NOT delete issues.
+A branch can safely be deleted when the PR is merged.

 Remember, effective collaboration among these roles is essential for the success of an Agile team.
 Clear communication, mutual respect, and a shared commitment to delivering high-quality products are key components of a successful Agile development process.